How to remove bad smells from our fridge

 Bringing in the professionals

 A fridge that repeatedly produces a problem with bad smells may have a problem with its thermostat.
-If this is the case calling in an experienced fridge repair engineer may the solution.
+If this is the case calling in an experienced Repair Aid refrigeration engineer is may be the solution you need.
 A reputable refrigeration technician will be able to test the thermostat to see if this is the problem and repair and replace on site.
 A simple thermostat replacement is far cheaper than replacing a fridge and certainly a sure way to get rid of recurring smells.